Uzomaaa/English_TTS_Web_App/README.md

 •	The ElevenLabs model (eleven_multilingual_v2) attempts detection, but the voices used were not trained on these languages, leading to robotic outputs.

-# How We Tested Pronunciation
+# How Pronunciation was tested

 1. Entered English and non-English text into the app.